 As George Mason University continues in our efforts to protect public health, we ask that all students, faculty, and staff please complete this quick and secure process of providing Mason with proof of vaccination against COVID-19.
 Your completion of this task will help the university better assess the needs of the Mason community related to COVID-19 safety policies.
+Please note, employees are strongly encouraged, but not required, to share their vaccination status with Mason.

 The fastest and easiest way for you to upload your proof of vaccination is to enter your information online in Mason’s secure Patient Portal.
 If you’re unable to complete this process electronically, you may also visit our COVID-19 surveillance testing location in-person at the Johnson Center for assistance with this process.
 If you need further assistance, please contact us.
 Students should email Student Health Services, firstname.lastname@example.org.